NoLtour/Uni-notes/Mechanics structures and materials/Materials/0 Flashcards/Atomic composition.md

 Describe and explain the effect of work hardening on material properties and sketch the process on a stress strain curve.
 #card
 Work hardening is where a material is stressed passed it's yield point and then destressed, resulting in a new higher yield point.
-This occurs because the stress creates more dislocations and tangles dislocations in eachother.
-Basically dislocations move until they reach positions from which they can't easily move increasing the new yield strength.
-This does also make the material far more brittle.
+This occurs because the stress creates more dislocations and tangles dislocations in each other.
+Basically dislocations move until they reach positions from which they can't easily move increasing the new yield strength at the cost of ductility.
+Hence very worked hardened materials are also quite brittle.
 ![[Pasted image 20220504200432.png]]